samlinux/htsc/meetup-181220/index.md

 # tell the configtxgen tool where to look for the configtx.yaml file
 export FABRIC_CFG_PATH=$PWD/configtx

-# the name of the channel
+# the name of the channels
 export CHANNEL_NAME=channel1
 export SYS_CHANNEL_NAME=sys-channel